MyCometG3/movencoder2/README.md

 This is a simple mov file transcoder - subset of ffmpeg project or "reinvent a wheel".

+Key components are now physically grouped (Plan A) into Config/Core/Pipeline/IO/Utils for easier navigation and future public/internal API separation.

 ### Source Tree Layout
 After recent reorganization (Plan A):
 ```